The Church in Exile

 - separation from heresy.

-Fidelity to the Church demands separation from the Antichurch.
+Fidelity to the Church demands separation from the antichurch.

-Thus he constructs the Vatican II antichurch, a counterfeit body that mimics the true Church externally:
+Satan apes God in all things.
+That is why he constructs a counterfeit body that mimics the true Church externally:

 - false popes,